-Punctures are the bane of every driver's life.
+Tyre punctures are the bane of every driver's life.
 They demand immediate attention, regardless of where you are and what you had otherwise planned.
-The inconvenience doesn't end with installing the spare wheel either, but continues through the need to immediately have the punctured tyre repaired or replaced.

-These are the steps we take to effect a proper repair:
+These are the steps we take to ensure a proper repair:

 2. Plug and patch the hole.
 If it is possible to repair the tyre (and makes economic sense) the next step is to repair the puncture using the plug and patch method to ensure that the entire path taken by the puncturing object is fully and completely filled.

 Plug: This involves using a mushroom plug to fill the puncture-path from inside to outside, which is much stronger and safer to repair.